 The Group is 100% owned by the Government and periodically receives funds in the form of the Government investments for purchase of new vessels.
-Having considered that contributions and additions in capital depend on government decisions and there are no requirements and limits set on level of the capital, no specific capital risk management policies were developed by the Group.
+Contributions and additions in capital depend on government decisions.

 The Group considers total capital under management to be as follows: